 - 2.1.
 Hassocks Parish is located south of Burgess Hill, east of Hurstpierpoint and west of Ditchling.
 To the south of the main built-up area of Hassocks and Keymer village is the SDNP, beyond which is the urban area of Brighton. - 2.2.
 It is a Parish of high landscape and townscape quality.
-It includes the steep chalk scarp slopes of the South Downs that gives way to the low weald to at Figure 6 Francisco and Francisco the north.
-In total, the Parish extends to some 10.88km2 (4.20 sgm).
+It includes the steep chalk scarp slopes of the South Downs that gives way to the low weald to the north.
+In total, the Parish extends to some 10.88km (4.20 sqm).